By Taryn Kuczynski, August 2015

 Engage tracks what you still need to turn in and study for and allows you to move around things when life gets in the way.
 It not only makes you more aware of what is going on in your classes; it also holds you more accountable to get those things done in time.

 Lastly, for each subject, Engage helps to prioritize your time and distribute your time wisely, so you can complete all required tasks by your weekly deadlines.
 Overall, a little bit of time management goes a long way.

 About the Author

 Taryn Kuczynski is a senior (full time online student) at the School of Business and Justice Studies.
 She is a 33-year-old mother of two that had some speed bumps in her studies plan, but never gave up and is so close to the finish line.
-She is happily married to her best friend who is a Master's in Cybersecurity student at Utica.
-She loves to hang out with her family, work on cyber studies projects with her husband and his employers, plays tennis, loves to cook and enjoys photo editing.
-She has two labradoodles and a Bengal/ tabby mix that are her little babies too!
-After completing her Bachelor's Degree, she plans on working full time while continuing her education through the Master's program at Utica College.
+She is happily married to her best friend who is a Master’s in Cybersecurity student at Utica.
+She loves to hang out with her family and work on cyber studies projects with her husband and his employers.
+She plays tennis, loves to cook and enjoys photo editing.
+She has two labradoodles and a Bengal/tabby mix that are her little babies too!
+After completing her bachelor’s degree, she plans on working full time while continuing her education through the master’s program at Utica College.